1. Caveats for Relational Developer in Apache Cassandra

 - Eventual consistency

-Your suggestions are welcome to improve this article 🙂
+Your suggestions or comments are welcome to improve this post.
+Happy Learning! 🙂